wsjwong/gantt-chart-for-team-lead/README.md

 #### Team Leader (Project Admin)
 - Full access to all project features
 - Create and manage projects with start/end dates
-- Add/remove team members to/from projects
+- Add/remove team members to/from projects via consistent modal interface
 - Create tasks and assign them to team members
 - Edit project details, timelines, and task assignments
 - View project Gantt chart with team member capacity
-- Access dedicated team management page
+- Access dedicated team management with unified styling

 #### Team Member
 - View projects they are assigned to